 Slavery in Latin America and the Caribbean

-The course aims to study the origins of inequality, racial prejudice, and poverty that plague a large percentage of African American communities in Latin America and the Caribbean.
-It examines how some cultural patterns of African origin persist, focusing on music, clothing, and such religious beliefs as witchcraft and voodoo.
-It also offers a global perspective of the phenomenon of slavery from the introduction of the first slaves to its abolition.
+The course aims to study the origins of inequality, racial prejudice and the poverty that a large portion of the Afro American communities in Latin America and the Caribbean currently live in.
+It examines how some cultural patterns of African origin persist: music, clothing and such religious beliefs as witchcraft and voodoo.
+It also offers a global perspective of the phenomenon of slavery, from the introduction of the first slaves to the abolition of this “peculiar institution”.

 Contemporary Spanish Literature